PotHix/pothix.github.com/content/posts/10phone.md

 A few months before, I bought a new battery and case for it on Aliexpress.
 It was cheap enough to worth it.
 My plan is to give this phone to my children when needed.
-If they drop and and it breaks, it's fine (it's a 10yo anyway).
+If they drop and it breaks, it's fine (it's a 10yo anyway).

 The new case already gave the phone a fresh new look.
 The new battery gives the phone half a day of life if I'm being careful about the power consumption